A Look at How the Williams Settlement Affects Print and Digital Instructional Materials

 • SB 6- Provided $800 million for districts to repair facility conditions for health and safety

-How does the Williams-Settlement effect textbook inventory management in California public schools?
+How does the Williams Settlement affect textbook inventory management in California public schools?

-The Williams Case in California requires that all California public schools provide one textbook in four core subject areas for every student for use in the classroom with the ability to take it home to complete required homework assignments.
+The Williams Case in California established the “sufficiency standard” for instructional materials in all California public schools.
+It requires that all students have access to textbooks or instructional materials in four core subject areas for use in the classroom with the ability to take it home to complete required homework assignments.

 Over the first four years of implementation, county offices of education identified nearly 200,000 textbook and instructional materials deficiencies.

-How do schools determine the right amount of textbooks for each pupil?
+How do schools determine how many textbooks they need to provide materials to each pupil?

-While the Williams Settlement has helped improve access to textbooks for students, many California school districts are now struggling with tracking their digital instructional materials.
+While the Williams Settlement has helped improve access to textbooks for students, many California school districts are now struggling with to track their digital instructional materials.
 Luckily, there’s a system in place to help them.

 What tool can campuses use to ensure they have the correct textbook inventory?

-TIPWeb-IM from Hayes Software Systems gives you complete control over textbooks and your digital inventory.
+TIPWeb-IM gives you complete control over textbooks and digital inventory.